jamesj64/hack-slash/README.md

 # Hack & Slash

 #### Overview
 A hack &amp; slash game made in the Unity Game Engine.
-I am not legally allowed to post many of the assets here, so I've opted to only include the C# scripts that I wrote and the current (WIP) desktop build of the game.
+I am not legally allowed to post many of the assets here, so I've opted to only include the C# scripts that I wrote.

 Many of the fbx files and textures are from one of Synty's asset packs.
 Animations are from Mixamo.
 Some of the UI is from free asset packs.
 In-game HUD is completely mine.
 Blood effect is custom and made from scratch with Unity's particle systems.
 All of the game logic is custom except the free-look Camera controls are from Cinemachine.